Azure/azure-kusto-microhack/README.md

 | extend anomalies_flags = series_decompose_anomalies(avg_shock_series, 1)
 | render anomalychart  with(anomalycolumns=anomalies_flags, title='avg shock anomalies')
 ```
-The anomalies/outliers can be clearly spotted in the ad_score component.
+The anomalies/outliers can be clearly spotted in the 'anomalies_flags' points.

 [make-series](https://docs.microsoft.com/en-us/azure/data-explorer/time-series-analysis)
 [ADX Anomaly Detection](https://docs.microsoft.com/en-us/azure/data-explorer/anomaly-detection#time-series-anomaly-detection)

-FOR THE NEXT TASKS, WE WILL USE 'TAXI' TABLE IN THE SAME DATABASE.
+**FOR THE NEXT TASKS, WE WILL USE 'TAXI' TABLE IN THE SAME DATABASE.**
 Please follow this Azure Open Dataset on [NYC Taxi Rides](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets) to ingest this data into your ADX cluster.

 #### Task 5: Get familiar with the new table and create a piechart
 Write queries that you have written in the previous challenge to get familiar with this table.
 After some familiarity, write a query to create a piechart of the payments type.
 Use isnotnull to filter payment_type before rendering the piechart.

 #### Task 6: Datetime operations
 Write a query to create a columnchart which will show the number of rides for each day of the week, across the entire data set.
+You can use 1, 2, ..., 7 to denote Sunday through Saturday.

 [dayofweek() - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/dayofweekfunction)